knpuniversity/javascript/knpu/ep4-reactjs/deleting-items.md

 we're inside the loop, `repLog.id`.

 Let's try it!
 Refresh!
 It looks good... and click delete.
 Nothing happens, but check the console.
-Go it!
+Got it!
 There is our todo.

 ## Updating State: Delete from an Array without Mutating